 Introduction to composition skills and research skills.
-Emphasis on gathering and using research information to compose a formal 7-10 page research paper.
-Study of rhetorical structures such as comparison-contrast, classification, cause and effect, definition, metaphor and analogy, and appeal to reason.
-Six short essays and one research paper are required.
-Departmental final exam, composing a formal essay in response to one of several selected topics.
-Prerequisite: Completion for ENG 1300 with a minimum grade of 'C' or satisfactory placement test scores in English.
+Emphasis on gathering, evaluating, synthesizing, and citing research information to compose a formal 10-page research paper.
+Study of rhetorical strategies, multiple short essays and one research paper are required.
+Departmental final exam requires composing a formal essay in response to one of several selected topics.
+Prerequisite: Completion for ENG 1300 with a minimum grade of "C" or satisfactory placement test scores in English.